lissertations/openrefine/README.md

 `value.reinterpret("utf-8")`

 #### Get subfields out of your name headings before clustering
-As mentioned, this killer feature only work with plain text (that is, text without MARC subfields).
+As mentioned, the excellent Cluster and edit and Reconciliation features only work with plain text (that is, text without MARC subfields).
 This workflow is quite convoluted, and you don't have to finish it today!
 This is part of a real workflow that I used at work.

 To strip the MARC subfields from the 100 field:
-1. Put a text facet on the
+1. Put a text facet on the Tag column, and select 100 from the list on the left
 2. If there are $e subfields in here, you'll need to split them out into their own column, to be reattached later.
 On the Content column, go to Edit cells > Split multi-valued cells, and use '$e' as the separator.
 Do not delete column, do not guess cell type.
 This will create a new 'Content 2' column.
 3. Run the following transformation on the 'Content' column:
 `value.replace('$a','').replace('$d',' ').replace('$q',' ').replace('$c',' ').split('$e')[0]`